csc-training/intro-to-dl/day2/README.md

 ## Optional: TensorBoard

-You can use TensorBoard either via the new Puhti web user interface, or via the terminal using ssh port forwarding.
+You can use TensorBoard either via the new Puhti web user interface (recommended), or via the terminal using ssh port forwarding.
 Both approaches are explained below.

-### Via the Puhti web interface
+### Via the Puhti web interface (the recommended method)

 1. Go to <https://www.puhti.csc.fi/>
 2. Log in with CSC account (training account given during lecture)